betterlink/betterlink-interface/README.md

 Within the core Betterlink library, we already handle most of the heavy-lifting to find selections and reconcile differences across browsers (using feature detection).
 The punchline: yes, we officially support IE6.

+**However**, the core interface only supports IE8 and modern browsers.
+Using feature detection (specifically support for the `inherit` CSS value), older browsers fall back to a simple UX.

 This is motivated by two primary factors:

 1. We want to support the 20% ([and decreasing](http://www.ie6countdown.com/)) of the Internet population in China that still use IE6